digitallyinduced/ihp/Guide/getting-started.markdown

 ### 4. Apps, Controllers, Views

-Interactive Lambda uses controllers to deal with incoming requests.
+TurboHaskell uses controllers to deal with incoming requests.
 We can use the built-in code generators to generate an empty controller for our posts.

 A controller belongs to an application.
 Your whole project can consistent of multiple sub applications.
 Typically your production app will need e.g. an admin backend application next to the default web application.